 Break Even Ratio Formula

-To calculate the break even ratio, simply take the debt service + operating expenses – any reserves and divide by the gross operating income.
+More specifically, simply take the debt service + operating expenses – any reserves and divide by the gross operating income.

 Break Even Ratio Example